-Top 10 category features world-class institutes, like XLRI and some of the IIMs, where every student aspires of securing an admission.
+Top 10 category features world-class institutes, like the IIMs and XLRI that every student aspires to get into.
 Many of these institutes are comparable with the best in the world.
 Indeed, some of them regularly feature in the lists released by international business magazines.
 These institutes invariably have a 100% placement record.
-Even the not-so-academically-good students at these institutes manage to get good jobs due to the ‘rub-off’ effect of the institute.
+Even the not-so-academically-good students at these institutes manage to get good jobs on account of the ‘rub-off’ effect of the institute.

-AAA+ & AAA categories of institutes make the Top 30.
-They offer high quality of education, faculty, and infrastructure.
+AAA+ & AAA categories of institutes are those that fall into the Top 30.
+They offer high quality of education, faculty, and infrastructure facilities.
 These institutes have a 100% placement record.
-A significant number of the top students at these institutes secure placements that are comparable to those offered at the Top 10 institutes.
+A significant number of the top students at these institutes are able to secure placements that are comparable to those offered at the Top 10 institutes.

-AA & A categories of institutes offer high quality of education, faculty, and infrastructure facilities.
-A good number of students at these schools get placements which are much better than the placements of the lower half of the categories above (Top 10, AAA+ and AAA).
-These institutes are successful in providing high quality placements to their top students, especially those who have effective communication skills.
+AA & A categories of institutes offer a high and consistent quality of education, faculty, and infrastructure facilities.
+A good number of students in these schools get placements which are much better than the placements of the lower half of students from the categories above.
+These institutes are successful in providing high quality placements to their top students, especially those with good communication skills.

-BBB+, BBB, and BB categories of institutes are well regarded by the industry and are generally successful in placing their students.
-Some of these schools have been very strong brands earlier and have been pushed down the list only because of the addition of the New and Baby IIMs in the last few years.
-This shows that most of these schools have held their ground successfully and that students can rely on them to give a boost to their career.
+BBB+, BBB and BB categories of institutes are those that are generally well regarded by the industry and have been successful in placing students.
+Some of these schools have been very strong brands themselves earlier and have been pushed down only because of the addition of multiple IIMs over the years.
+This shows that most of these have held their ground fairly successfully and that students should be able to rely on them to get a boost for their career.

-B+ and B categories of schools enjoy a good reputation in the business world.
-These institutes may not provide too many national-level placement opportunities but are generally successful in providing placements to many of their students with prominent companies – local and national.
+B+ and B categories of schools have a fairly good recognition with the industry.
+These institutes may not provide too many national-level placement opportunities but are generally successful in providing placements to many of their students with some prominent companies, both local and national.

-Apart from all these, we have also listed b-schools under the ‘Others’ category.
-These institutes may be found to be lacking in one or more of the following: (a) infrastructure; (b) industry interface; (c) faculty; (d) alumni network; (e) curriculum, and (f) placements.
-However, we believe that these colleges are better than the hordes of others that do not feature in our list.
-You are hence advised to get exhaustive information (by visiting the campuses and speaking with past and current students) about these institutes before making any decision.
+Apart from all these, we have also listed b-schools under the ‘Others’ category, which has institutes that may be found to be lacking in one or more of: (a) infrastructure; (b) industry interface; (c) faculty; (d) alumni network; (e) curriculum, and (f) placements.
+However, we believe these colleges are better than the hordes of others that do not feature in our list at all.
+You are hence advised to get thorough information (by visiting the campuses and speaking with past and current students) about these institutes before taking any decision regarding them.

-In short, the above categorization would mean that the top 50 schools – Top 10, AAA+, AAA, AA, and A categories – would be the schools to aspire for.
+This would mean that the schools from the top categories – Top 10, AAA+, AAA, AA and A categories – would be the schools to aspire for.

-The first question you should address is: ‘To how many b-schools should I apply?’.
-The answer will depend on a few factors.
+The first question you should address is, ‘How many B-Schools should I apply to?’.
+The answer to this will depend on a few factors.

 The first factor is your budget.
-With the cost of the application for each institute being in the range of ₹500 to ₹2500, you may not want to look at more than 10–12 institutes.
-But whatever be the number of institutes you wish to apply, it is always a good practice to select institutes across categories.
+With the cost of application for each institute being in the range of 1000 to 2500, you may not want to look at more than 8 or 9 institutes.
+But, whatever be the number of institutes you wish to apply to, it is always a good practice to select institutes across categories.